 Backstory and Context

-Both the museum and the library tell the story of one of America's most influential and beloved presidents.
-Thousands of people a year visit the museum to learn about this famous man who called Springfield his home.
+The Abraham Lincoln Presidential Library and Museum impactfully and artistically tells the story of one of America's most influential and beloved presidents.
+Every year, thousands of people visit the museum to learn about the man who called Springfield his home.
 This is a site that is not only important for preserving the legacy of Abraham Lincoln, but for preserving the history of Illinois.
-It is a place full of information on not just a president, but also the state that meant so much to him.
+It is no wonder that this captivating presidential library and museum is consistently ranked as one of the top museums in the country.